Criminal Law – Involuntary Manslaughter

 Although the Davidsons’ dogs were confined, they were not far from the local school bus stop.
 A number of U.S. jurisdictions have developed a doctrine by which a dog-owner is assumed to have been unaware of a dog’s violent tendencies until the animal has demonstrated them via an attack.
 Once this bite has been documented, the owner is viewed as being on notice.
 Hence, any further damage caused by this dog is likely to subject its owner to prosecution.

-Although the dogs had not bitten anyone at the time of the victim’s death, she had been warned several times that her dogs, let loose, had alarmed neighbors.
+Although the dogs had not bitten anyone at the time of the victim’s death, she had been warned several times that her dogs, let loose, had alarmed neighbours.
 Even when enclosed by a fence, they growled a good deal and struck passers-by as frantic to free themselves from their confines.
 Arguably, such grievances provided the essence underlying the principle of the “One free bite” law.

 On the morning of April 24th, 1997, at around 7-15, the two Wilson brothers, Chris aged 11 and Tramell 9, waited at the school bus stop as usual.
 When Tramell got on the bus alone, carrying two book bags, the driver asked if his brother Chris would be joining him.
-When Tramell said something the driver could not understand, he turned back and signaled for Chris to hurry.
+When Tramell said something the driver could not understand, he turned back and signalled for Chris to hurry.
 At that point, the driver saw three of Ms. Davidson’s dogs (Rottweiler’s) battling over what one of the children on the bus said looked like a rag doll.
-Tragically, the conflict was centered upon Chris’ maimed body.
+Tragically, the conflict was centred upon Chris’ maimed body.

 Fortunately, the boy’s death seems to have come about quickly after the dogs’ onslaught.
-Later, an autopsy showed that injuries to his carotid artery and esophagus caused his death.
+Later, an autopsy showed that injuries to his carotid artery and oesophagus caused his death.
 So deep did one dog’s back teeth penetrate his skin that indentations were visible on the back of the neck of the child’s corpse.
 All the vertebrae in his neck had also been broken.

 Once the police ascertained the source of these injuries, a sheriff went to the Davidson's home, where he arrested the couple, both of whom were responsible for the restraint of their dogs.
 Neither of the Davidson's made the slightest effort to protest against their incarceration.
 Nor did they voice a trace of distress upon hearing of Chris Wilson’s death.